MehdiKallel/thesis-workspace/chaincodes/pharmaceutical-supplychain/README.md

 ```

 ## Chaincode usage on HyperledgerLab-2.0
-*prerequisite: HyperledgerLab-2.0 is set up and a k8s cluster of 3 nodes is deployed
+*Prerequisite: HyperledgerLab-2.0 is set up and a k8s cluster of 3 nodes is deployed*

 1. Clone the repository under /HyperLedgerLab-2.0/fabric/chaincode